vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 The awareness that the Goddess, supreme consciousness, has of the universe born from her is said to be luminous since the cosmic manifestation has just been described as an ocean of light.
 In nondualist Tantric Śaiva traditions, the apparition of the cosmos is viewed as a real transformation of the deity into the universe: she is “made of everything \[that exists\]” \( *viśvamaya* \).
 The world, therefore, is not purely illusory.
 35 The creation is also viewed as an image the godhead projects as with a ray of light on herself, as on a screen, which is to say that she is not only the origin but also the substrate of the world.
 Since the world is being manifested, the energy acting in this case is the energy of activity \( *kriyāśakti* \).

-The interpretation of the term *mudrā* as gladdening \( *modana* , from the verbal root *MUD* , therefore *mu* \) and causing to fl ow \( *dravayati* , from the root *DRU* , to fl ow or dissolve, therefore *drā* \) is traditional.
-36 The term can thus be taken as denoting the blissful fl ow of the universe, diff erent aspects of which will be shown as appearing in diff erent parts of the *śrīcakra* \(which is a cosmic diagram\), as a result of the action of such secondary deities as the Mudrās, who embody diff erent aspects or stages of the cosmic activity of the Goddess.
+The interpretation of the term *mudrā* as gladdening \( *modana* , from the verbal root *MUD* , therefore *mu* \) and causing to flow \( *dravayati* , from the root *DRU* , to flow or dissolve, therefore *drā* \) is traditional.
+36 The term can thus be taken as denoting the blissful flow of the universe, diff erent aspects of which will be shown as appearing in diff erent parts of the *śrīcakra* \(which is a cosmic diagram\), as a result of the action of such secondary deities as the Mudrās, who embody diff erent aspects or stages of the cosmic activity of the Goddess.
 They are described in the YH as energy-goddesses, not as hand gestures, the usual meaning of *mudrā* .

 Only in the Dī \(and in Bhāskarāya’s commentary\) are they shown as gestures \(and as deities or energies\).
 These hand gestures are to be displayed by the adept, who will thus not only evoke the *mudrās* as deities but also, through this physical action, experiment in mind and body the cosmic activity of the Goddess as she manifests the cosmos, or, in this case, reabsorbs it, a process parallel to that of the quest for liberation.